madalena-fernandes/Data-Science-R-Basics-Harvard/README.md

 # Data Science R Basics – HarvardX

-This repository contains my solutions and notes from the **Data Science: R Basics** course offered by HarvardX on edX.
+This repository contains materials related to the [HarvardX](https://online-learning.harvard.edu/course/data-science-r-basics) online course **"Data Science: R Basics"** offered by HarvardX on edX., part of the Professional Certificate in Data Science.

+## 📘 About the Course

+The course introduces the fundamentals of R programming used in data science.
+It covers:

+- The R language and RStudio environment
+- Basic programming concepts (variables, functions, loops)
+- Data types and structures
+- Data visualization with ggplot2
+- Working with datasets (importing, cleaning, manipulating)
+- Basic statistical concepts

 ## 📁 Repository Structure